mythril-forge/homebrew-spells/spells/cantrips/blade-ward.md

 You extend your hand and trace a sigil of warding in the air.
 You have resistance against bludgeoning, piercing, and slashing damage for the spell's duration.

+If this spell ends on your turn, its effects linger until the end of your turn.

 ---

 **Classes:** bard, sorcerer, warlock, wizard